braungeorg/AutomatizedBioassays/README.md

 # Workflows for automatic evaluation of bioassays (AutomatizedBioassayScreening)
 Details on how to use provided R scripts which can be used for the analysis of cell-based bioassay raw data for a variety of high-throughput assays in a 384-well plate format.
-Description of the files needed.

 ---